johnny555/ausros/docs/architecture.md

 Use `TwistStamped` instead of `Twist` message data types.

 Create parameter `yaml` files instead of passing parameters to nodes in launch files.

+## External Packages

+We are using the turtlebot3 example worlds in the repos located at `/workspace/src/turtlebot3_simulation`.

 ## MultiThreading